smarterselect/slate/source/includes/_programs.md

 ## GET All Programs

-> Example to create a view created your account.
+> Example to get all the programs.

 ```shell
 curl --request GET \